You can search this SPD section by section or click here to create a single searchable document.

 https://www.aetna.com/health-care-professionals/clinical-policy-bulletins.html

-The Aetna Choice® POS II network includes a group of physicians, hospitals, and other providers who have met standards for licensing, academic background and service.
+The Aetna Choice® POS II network includes a group of physicians, hospitals, and other providers who have met standards for licensing, academic background and service are located throughout the United States.
 If you use network providers, the Plan pays a larger portion of the covered expenses.
 Network providers have agreed to negotiated charges which may save you and the Plan money.
-Other advantages to using Medical POS II network providers for medical care are:
+Other advantages to using Medical POS II network providers for medical, mental health and substance use disorder care are:

 • You pay a copay for most office visits, including diagnostic laboratory and X-rays associated with that office visit.
 Preventive care office visits are reimbursed at 100%.